Category Archives: Creative Process

 After seeing the paintings for myself, I prefer to take Diebenkorn’s view of his evolution.
 “I was never throwing things away when I switched from one way of painting to another.
 You can see a continuum from representation to abstraction, although I must say it never felt like a smooth transition while I was in the middle of it.”

-It is at this point in Diebenkorn’s career, 1966, that the exhibition at the de Young ends.
-In addition to the many paintings there are figure drawings.
+The exhibition at the de Young ends at this point in Diebenkorn’s career.
+In addition to the many paintings, there are figure drawings.
 Diebenkorn worked from the live model for virtually his whole career, though he mainly saw it as a form of training.
 There are also various serigraphs and prints.
-It is wonderful work.
-For most artists it would have made a grand career.
-When Deb came out of the exhibition she was so moved by what she had seen she simply went off to take some time for reflection.
+When Deb left the exhibition, she was so moved by what she had seen that she simply went off to take some time for reflection.

 “I was never throwing things away when I switched from one way of painting to another.
 You can see a continuum from representation to abstraction, although I must say it never felt like a smooth transition while I was in the middle of it.”

 Though I meant to write only about this particular experience at the de Young Museum, I find it impossible to neglect what came next for this artist.
-The exhibition may end with the year 1966, but Diebenkorn’s work most certainly did not.
-In that year he and his wife, Phyllis, moved from San Francisco so he could take up a teaching position at UCLA.
-For the next twenty-five years he returned to nonrepresentational art, painting hundreds of abstractions, many of which comprise the sublime geometry of the “Ocean Park” series, so named because he maintained a studio for many years in the Ocean Park section of Santa Monica.
-After the years away from pure abstract painting his return is that of an artist of consummate mastery.
-A comparison of “Sausalito #3” painted in all its frantic energy in 1948 with the equally abstract “Ocean Park #129” and its suppressed energy beneath an outward calm speaks volumes about the distance traveled by this great painter.
+The exhibition may have ended in the year 1966, but Diebenkorn’s work most certainly did not.
+In that year, he and his wife, Phyllis, moved from San Francisco so he could take up a teaching position at UCLA.
+For the next twenty-five years, he returned to nonrepresentational art, painting hundreds of abstractions, many of which comprise the sublime geometry of the “Ocean Park” series, so named because he maintained a studio for many years in the Ocean Park section of Santa Monica.
+After years away from pure abstract painting, his return is that of an artist of consummate mastery.
+A comparison of “Sausalito #3,” painted in all its frantic energy in 1948, with the equally abstract “Ocean Park #129” and its suppressed energy beneath an outward calm speaks volumes about the distance traveled by this great painter.

 And finally, in the very last years of his life,